rafaelxl83/vmausers/readme.md

 ![jwt.io](jwt.io.png)

-A token is consisted on 3 parts with a period: Header.Payload.Signature
+A token consisted of three parts with a period: Header.Payload.Signature

-The header contains the signing algorithm used such as RSA or HMAC SHA256.
-The payload contains the data to be exchanged.
-It’s usually claims sent by the server like username, email.
-Thhe sensitive data such as passwords should be never sent in through a JSON Web Token.
+The header contains the signing algorithm, such as RSA or HMAC SHA256.
+The payload includes the data to be exchanged.
+It’s usually claims sent by the server like username, or email.
+Sensitive data such as passwords should never be sent in through a JSON Web Token.
 The third part of the token, which is the Signature, is used to verify that the JWT has not been tampered with.

 ### 2.2 REST Api

 It was decided to use Gin Framework because it is lightweight, well-documented, and, of course, extremely fast, they advertise itself to be 40 times faster than the typical HTTP routers and is a popular framework with over 55,000 stars on GitHub.
-Unlike other Go web frameworks, Gin uses a custom version of HttpRouter, which means it can navigate through your API routes faster than most frameworks out there.
+Unlike other Go web frameworks, Gin uses a custom version of HttpRouter, which means it can navigate your API routes faster than most frameworks.

 Will be used the Gin Routers and Middleware Implementation

 So, the REST API contains the following controllers:
  - Token Controller: This will have one endpoint that will be used to generate the JWTs.
 Here, the user has to send in a list of valid email/passwords.
  - User Controller: There will be a registered user endpoint, which will be used to create new users.
 All other endpoints will be passed through the secured layer.
- - Rating Controller: It contains the endpoints to see the classification regarding the rating list used.
+ - Rating Controller: It contains the endpoints for the classification of the rating list used.

 ### 2.2 database

 The first idea was to use GORM because of the SQL Injection attacks.
 It is an ORM (object-relational mapper) library for Golang that claims to help developers build faster and make fewer errors.
 It works with relational databases and only supports four types of SQL databases.

-Thinking about the advantages to use a NoSQL database regarding the usual Relational Database Management System (RDBMS), a basic comparison helped to clarify and proceed with the chosen one:
+Thinking about the advantages of using a NoSQL database regarding the usual Relational Database Management System (RDBMS), a basic comparison helped to clarify and proceed with the chosen one:
- - RDBMS limitations: Scalability - Users have to scale relational database on powerful servers that are expensive and difficult to handle.
-To scale relational database, it has to be distributed on to multiple servers.
-Handling tables across different servers is difficult.
+ - RDBMS limitations: Scalability - Users have to scale relational databases on powerful servers that are expensive and difficult to handle.
+To scale a relational database, it must be distributed to multiple servers.
+Handling tables across different servers takes a lot of work.
 Complexity: In SQL server’s data has to fit into tables anyhow.
-If your data doesn’t fit into tables, then you need to design your database structure that will be complex and again difficult to handle.
+If your data doesn’t fit into tables, you need to design your database structure that will be complex and, again, challenging to handle.
- - NoSQL: highly and easily scalable, designed to expand horizontally and in Horizontal scaling means that you scale by adding more machines into your pool of resources.
-Require less management. it supports many Features like automatic repair, easier data distribution, and simpler data models make administration and tuning requirements lesser in NoSQL.
-No Schema or Fixed Data model, the format or data model can be changed any time, without application disruption.
+ - NoSQL: highly and easily scalable, designed to expand horizontally and Horizontal scaling means that you scale by adding more machines into your pool of resources.
+Require less management.
+It supports many Features like automatic repair, easier data distribution, and simpler data models, making administration and tuning requirements lesser in NoSQL.
+No Schema or Fixed Data model.
+The format or data model can be changed at anytime without application disruption.
 And change management is a big headache in SQL.
-Support caching in system memory so it increases data output performance and SQL database where this has to be done using separate infrastructure.
+Support caching in system memory so it increases data output performance and SQL database where this has to be done using the separate infrastructure.

 MongoDB is an open-source, non-relational database developed by MongoDB, Inc. MongoDB stores data as documents in a binary representation called BSON (Binary JSON).
 Related information is stored together for fast query access through the MongoDB query language.
 Fields can vary from document to document; there is no need to declare the structure of documents to the system — documents are self-describing.
 If a new field needs to be added to a document, then the field can be created without affecting all other documents in the collection, without updating a central system catalog, and without taking the system offline.

-After a careful analisys, the decision to use MongoDB-atlas cluster free tier was take as they provide the ability to scale and free of management, which saves a lot of effort.
+After a careful analysis, the decision to use MongoDB-atlas cluster free tier was taken as they provide the ability to scale and are free of management, which saves a lot of effort.

 ## 3 Future improvements

-Regarding the available time and the initial requirements a Minimal Viable Program was provided, to confirm the achievements and if the path is clear regarding the development and the delivered features.
+Regarding the available time and the initial requirements, a Minimal Viable Program was provided to confirm the achievements and if the path is clear regarding the development and the delivered features.

 However, there are a couple of adjustments that could bring more reliability, flexibility and usage for an API like that:
- - Instead of using a direct database communication, a cache feature as a Redis would be great to add more agility and permormance regarding the data available.
+ - Instead of using direct database communication, a cache feature as a Redis would be great to add more agility and performance regarding the data available.
- - Improve security using htpps protocol
+ - Improve security using HTTPS protocol
  -

-Beyond these items, thinking of an online environment would be great to design APIs to attend this program and, to be able to process a large number of requests, like a streaming situation, maybe a message hub would be required and another evolution of this tool to support and perform good autoscaling to attend a demand.
-Also items like a Redis for caching this information and gain speed.
+Beyond these items, thinking of an online environment would be great to design APIs to attend this program and, to be able to process a large number of requests, like a streaming situation, maybe a message hub would be required, and another evolution of this tool to support and perform good autoscaling to attend a demand.
+Also, items like a Redis for caching this information and gain speed.
 As there is no limit to ideas, see if it's legal to store the processed information and use it with an ML to predict trends and obtain analysis regarding a topic.

 # Development, thoughts and problem approaching